drusepth/Igor/README.md

 },
 ```

 The previous snippet sets up a command hook that fires whenever "update", "twitter", and "to" are all heard in a user's voice command (since we're using the `match_all` matcher -- you can also use `match_any` to match _any_ keyword or write your own custom matchers).
-When the command hook fires, it calls the `update_twitter_status` function in `integrations/twitter.js`.
-If this file hasn't been included yet, it's automatically required into the page context.
+When the command hook fires, it calls the `update_twitter_status` function in `integrations/twitter.js`, passing in a bit of action context (e.g. the full transcription of what was said, as well as what words matched).

 ## The Parts
 ### Igor